pawamoy/git-changelog/docs/usage.md

 To achieve this, *git-changelog* searches for versions (entries) already written to the changelog with a regular expression.
-The verions that are not found in the changelog will be added at the top.
+The versions that are not found in the changelog will be added at the top.
 To know where to add them exactly, we search for a marker line in the changelog.
 This marker line is an HTML comment: it is not visible when the changelog is displayed in web pages.